 We dressed in our Sundays’ semi-best, weighing down the wooden pews with our semblance of piety.
 But this isn’t a place for sinners.
 No salvation is to be found here among the bright red velvet and immaculate rows of the righteous; The books too new; The windows too clean.

-Pastor Roberts was in the middle of his sermon.
-The children were fidgety.
+Pastor Roberts was in the middle of his sermon and the children were fidgety.
 “Shhh.
 Sit still.”
-I cast an evil eye toward them, mentally motioning to them to sit calmly until they’d faded from my view.
+I casted an evil eye toward them, mentally motioning to them to sit calmly until they’d faded from view.
 “Let us turn to Deuteronomy 8:18 – You shall remember the Lord your God, for it is he who gives you power to get wealth, that he may confirm his covenant that he swore to your fathers, as it is this day -”

 I turned my attention to the water fountain outside the window.
-The water pushed up with violence into the hot air as the spray evaporated.
-The sudden yank of gravity suspended the larger drops in mid-air balance, before free-falling and tumbling back down into the water.
-Merging back into the sameness of the pond, back into the mass of water, the drops rippling in waves, echoing out from the center, bobbing up and down on the particles. “…As it is within our community to join together, reach out and help one another…” concluded Pastor Roberts.
+The water pushed up with violence, from the fountain head, up into the hot air as the spray evaporated.
+I watched gravity suspend the larger drops in mid-air before pulling them down, free-falling and tumbling back into the water.
+They merged back into the sameness of the pond, back into the mass of water, amid the rippling waves, emanating from the impact zone. “…As it is within our community to join together, reach out and help one another…” concluded Pastor Roberts.